 - Your loved one may really dislike being dependent on you or anyone else.
 Being resistant just makes the job more difficult.

 - Your life’s plans and schedules may be interrupted or even forever changed.
 But to be fair, there are plenty of events in life that can result in a change of plans such as a job change or illness, etc.

 - Caregiving can be mentally stressful and physically demanding.

 - Caregivers can “burnout” and develop their own health issues if they don’t have help or don’t make the effort to take care of themselves.

-There’s no denying it.
+In reality, there’s no denying it.
 If you’re considering being a caregiver, you’ll have to embrace sacrifice.
-But my point of this article is to encourage you to not be afraid.
-Caregiving is a honorable endever that will bring forth all your best qualities, while improving the quality of life for your loved one.
+But we want to encourage you to not be afraid.
+Caregiving is a honorable endeavor that will bring forth all your best qualities, while improving the quality of life for your loved one.

 In the end, you’ll be glad you did.